These are some of the people that founded PLRI.

 Jo Doezema is the author of several articles on sex work and the landmark book Global Sex Workers that have had an important influence on contemporary thinking about sex work particularly in the context of mobility.

-Prof Cornwall is a social anthropologist specialising in the anthropology of participation and democracy, masculinities, women's empowerment and women's rights, and sexualities.
-She is the Director of the UK Department for International Depelopment funded Research Programme Consortium - Pathways of Women's Empowerment.
+Dr Cornwall is a social anthropologist specialising in the anthropology of participation and democracy, masculinities, women's empowerment and women's rights, and sexualities.

 2. The Centre for Advocacy on Stigma and Marginalisation (CASAM), India